-Books that will get you started or help you regroup when things start to fizzle.
+Books that encourage those educating at home.
+Those titles that will get you started or help you regroup when things start to fizzle.

 For the Children’s Sake: Foundations of Education for Home and School